alfanhui/evexerxes-discord-bot/README.md

 - notify when moon mining is ready
 - notify when structures are under attack (not possible to cover POCOs in this.)

-## ideas
+## Ideas

+- notify details on corporation industry jobs
 - notify when someone wants to join or has left the corp
-- show available corperate blueprints (not necessary, avialable in game)
+- show available corporate blueprints (not necessary, available in game)
-- have a onboarding to discord where ranks match discord groups -> promotion in eve automatically enroles players in discord groups.
+- have a onboarding to discord where ranks match discord groups -> promotion in eve automatically enrolls players in discord groups.
 When players leave, they can be automatically unenrolled
-- notify details on corporation industry jobs
 - notify when high number of kills in specified systems
-- notify new station anchering in specified systems
+- notify new station anchoring in specified systems
-- notify significant changes to corperate containers ( putting in, taking away)
+- notify significant changes to corporate containers ( putting in, taking away)
 - show / notify on corp wallet changes
 - validate contracts if originate from an accepted station..